gersongerardcruz/extractive_and_abstractive_text_summarization/README.md

 ### Create the virtual environment

-To create a virtual environment, a path must be declared.
+To create a virtual environment, a name must be declared.
 For this project, we can use the name `text_summarizer`:

 ```python
 virtualenv text_summarizer